wxcctechsummit/wxcclabguides/LTRCCT-2012/Lab0.md

 > Main number is tagged to the location, the second number will be used through out this lab to call and test flows

-## Setup Entry Point, routing Strategy and Flow
+## Setup Entry Point routing Strategy and Flow

 > Control Hub offers a holistic view of all your Webex services.
 Contact center is also a Services under Control Hub, to cross launch to contact Center portal.